mmlab-aueb/nmp/volumetric_streaming_app/README.md

 * CHUNK_SIZE: <unsigned> The size of chunks that will be transmitted over UDP

 ## Output/Logs
-Details on the output or logs of the applications is available in [2].
+Details on the output or logs of the applications is available in [2] as well as in [11].

 ## Parsers (absolete)
 Four parsers are included in directory ./parsers.
 The parsers can be applied to log files like the ones available at [3].
 Similar files can be created by simply directing the output of the applications to a file during application execuring (using the ">" symbol).
 E.g., the following command compiles and executes the consumer app sending output to file "myfile"